wilkques/openapi/README.md

 # Laravel OAS3

-**Please note this package is deprecated and is no longer being maintained.
-For the time being I will accept bug fix prs but will try to avoid adding any large features to it.
-If you are interested in taking over the project please shoot me an email and we can work it out.**

 Laravel OAS3 scans your Laravel project's endpoints and auto generates a OAS3 documentation for you.

 [![Build Status](https://travis-ci.com/wilkques/openapi.svg?branch=master)](https://travis-ci.org/wilkques/openapi)